In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Blackened sole with green beans, cannellini puree, and green goddess

-Light and bursting with flavor, this dish screams California cuisine.
+Light and bursting with flavor, this dish epitomizes California cuisine.
 We perch delicate fish over a creamy white bean puree along with seasonal veggies and a tangy green goddess dressing.

 In your bag